How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 Sleep deprivation has become a common problem for both adults and children today.
-According to the National Sleep Foundation, 40 million American adults have chronic insomnia.
-Lack of sleep can cause behavioural problems, learning difficulties, and even obesity for children.
+According to the National Sleep Foundation, 40 million adults have chronic insomnia.
+Lack of sleep can cause behavioural problems, learning difficulties, and even obesity in children.

 Children who don't get enough sleep tend to have higher cortisol levels (a stress hormone) in their blood.
 Cortisol levels can affect a child's ability to focus, remember things and pay attention.